adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 permanently any community member for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported in the following ways.
-You may send an open message from any channel to all Community Helpers by tagging @community helpers.
-You may send an open message from any channel or a direct message to @kattni#1507, @tannewt#4653,
-@Dan Halbert#1614, @cater#2442, sommersoft#0222, or @Andon#8175.
-You may
-also send an email to <support@adafruit.com>.
-All complaints will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
-The moderation team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Be aware, if you send a message in an open channel, your report will not be anonymous.
-In situations where the issue is particularly egregious, requires immediate action, and no moderators are available, you can also report the message directly to Discord.

-Further details of specific enforcement policies are outlined in the Moderation section.

 ## Moderation

+Instances of behaviors that violate the Adafruit CircuitPython Code of Conduct may be reported by any member of the community.
+Community members are encouraged to report these situations, including situations they witness involving other community members.

+You may report in the following ways:

+In any situation, you may send an email to <support@adafruit.com>.

+On the Adafruit Discord, you may send an open message from any channel to all Community Helpers by tagging @community helpers.
+You may also send an open message from any channel or a direct message to @kattni#1507,
+@tannewt#4653, @Dan Halbert#1614, @cater#2442, @sommersoft#0222, or @Andon#8175.

+In situations on Discord where the issue is particularly egregious, requires immediate action, and no moderators are available, you can also report the message directly to Discord.

-These are the policies for upholding our community’s standards of conduct.
+These are the steps for upholding our community’s standards of conduct.

-1. Messages, comments, nicknames or avatar images that violate the Adafruit CircuitPython standards of conduct, including anything hateful, hurtful, oppressive, or exclusionary, are not allowed.
-2. Messages, comments, nicknames or avatar images that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
+1. Any member of the community may report any situation that violates the Adafruit CircuitPython Code of Conduct.
+2. All reports will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 3. Moderators will first respond to such behavior with a warning.
-4. We have a soft "three strikes" policy - we are willing to give the user two more chances to change your behavior.
+4. We have a soft "three strikes" policy - we are willing to give a user two more chances to change your behavior.
 However, how the user respond to the warning is important - it will determine whether or not the user receives further chances.
-5. If you are receptive to the warning and change your behavior, nickname or avatar image accordingly, you will be given another chance.
+5. If the user is receptive to the warning and change your behavior, nickname or avatar image accordingly, they will be given another chance.
 6. If the warning is unheeded, the user will be “kicked,” i.e., kicked out of the communication channel to cool off.
 7. If the user returns and continues the behavior, they will be banned,